sst24443/Sava_Topich_Portfolio/README.md

 # Sava Topich Portfolio
 My name is Sava Topich.
 I am studying Information Technology with a minor in Cybersecurity at Marymount University.
 I graduated from the university with a 3.819 GPA as Summa Cum Laude in May 2023.
-I am from Pittsburgh, PA, and along with my studies at the school I am a member of the Men's Volleyball Team.
+I am from Pittsburgh, PA, and along with my studies at the school, I am a member of the Men's Volleyball Team.

 ![Volleyball Portrait](https://user-images.githubusercontent.com/57881354/202310633-3d7e15f5-f135-4f63-add6-7199f4f9d38f.JPG)